davefancher/ReactReduxWorkshop/readme.md

 Since we are using localStorage to store login credentials right now, we can retrieve the username from there to check whether or not they are logged in: `localStorage.getItem("username");`.

-The only left to do would be to re-route the user if they try to navigate to an authenticated route.
-Since most apps will have multiple routes where they have to check for authentication, it makes sense to make this functionality a separate and re-useable component.
+The only thing left to do would be to redirect the user if they try to navigate to an authenticated route.
+Since most apps will have multiple routes where they have to check for authentication, it makes sense to make this functionality a separate and reuseable component.
 Basically, we need a function that takes in any component we pass it, enhances the component by adding authentication checks and re-routing, and then returns a new component.

 ```js
 export default function(AuthComponent) {